COMM 333A Intermediate Intercultural Communication

 Intercultural Communication has a global perspective and engages students in reflectively thinking about the growing interdependence of nations and peoples.
 Students develop their ability to apply a comparative perspective to cross-cultural communication episodes in interpersonal interactions.
 Students research topics of interest that compare two or more cultures in some aspect of their social, economic, or political values and practices.
 Through field experiences, in class exercises, and readings, students learn the dynamics and skills needed to engage in respectful and sensitive communication with others whose beliefs, values, and attitudes are different than their own.
-Students are engaged in e-discussions with students from around the globe for 5 weeks.
-This requires some knowledge of D2L.

 - Demonstrate an ability to do culture specific research and synthesize the information learned from peer reviewed scholarly articles into a literature review.